Historical biogeography of plants; plant adaptations and vegetation dynamics; world biome types; plants and society; human impacts on vegetation.

 - Understanding global vegetation types

-- Human uses of and threats to plant and vegetation
+- Human uses of and threats to plants and vegetation

 - Teaching Arrangements